Substance Abuse Treatment: Frequently Asked Questions

 Yes.
 Gateway prioritizes admission for pregnant women.
 Our medical staff will review your health history and work with the treatment team to develop a plan to support your recovery during your pregnancy.

 Q. How much does treatment cost?Show More

 Gateway is an affordable option when compared to other treatment providers.
 The cost of treatment depends on the type and length of treatment an individual receives.
-After an initial free screening we can determine the type of treatment plan you or your loved one may need, the costs involved, and options for payment.
+After an initial screening we can determine the type of treatment plan you or your loved one may need, the costs involved, and options for payment.

 Gateway treatment programs are more accessible financially, so that quality, affordable treatment is available to everyone.
 Your insurance co-pay and deductibles go further at Gateway Treatment Centers.